-Assad: Capturing Aleppo 'huge step' to end Syria's war
+Syria stops Aleppo military action, Russian official says

 Syrian forces retake key neighborhoods

-Syrian government troops now control most of the neighborhoods in the old city of Aleppo after days of fierce fighting against rebel forces, with only small pockets remaining in opposition hands.
+Syrian government troops now control most of the neighborhoods in the old city of Aleppo after days of fighting against rebel forces, with only small pockets remaining in opposition hands.

 Overall, the rebels hold only about a quarter of war-ravaged eastern Aleppo, residents and activists inside the city told CNN.